btknorr/component-compile/README.md

 component-compile
 =================

-Component sub-command to pre-compile all your .ejs files to requirable js files
+Component sub-command to pre-compile all your .ejs files to requirable js files.
+Sorry does not work on Windows :(

 ## Installation